Gustavo Dudamel: Awards and media

 In June 2018, Dudamel received Chile's Pablo Neruda Order of Artistic and Cultural Merit.
 Also in June, the Venezuelan American Endowment for the Arts (VAEA) awarded Dudamel the Paez Medal of Art 2018.

 On 18 October 2018, Dudamel was announced as the 25th recipient of the Dorothy and Lillian Gish Prize.

 Dudamel received a star on the Hollywood Walk of Fame on 22 January 2019.

 At the 64th Annual Grammy Awards the Grammy Award for Best Choral Performance was given to the Dudamel-conducted 2019 recording of Mahler's Symphony No. 8.

+Dudamel made guest appearances in Sesame Street and The Simpsons.

 In the summer of 2019, Dudamel conducted the orchestra during the recording sessions for Steven Spielberg's 2021 film adaptation of West Side Story.

 In 2020, Dudamel made a cameo appearance as Trollzart in DreamWorks' Trolls World Tour.

 In April 2023, Dudamel was elected into the American Academy of Arts and Sciences.
 On 23 May 2024, Dudamel was awarded the honorary degree of Doctor of Music from Harvard University.
 In 2024, Dudamel received the Golden Plate Award of the American Academy of Achievement, presented by Awards Council member Andrew Lloyd Webber on the stage of David Geffen Hall at Lincoln Center in New York City.

 He is a foreign member of the Royal Swedish Academy of Music.

-In 2025, At 67th Annual Grammy Awards, Gustavo Dudamel won Grammy Awards for his track "Ortiz: Revolución Diamantina" under category Best Classical Compendium.
+In 2025, at the 67th Annual Grammy Awards, Gustavo Dudamel won a Grammy Award for his track "Ortiz: Revolución Diamantina" under category Best Classical Compendium. and again in 2026 at the 68th Annual Grammy Awards, Dudamel won under the same category for his track "Ortiz: Yanga".

+He performed at the 2026 FIFA World Cup final halftime show.